Keren Goor

-Keren Goor (or Karen, קרן גור; born 28 July 1998) is an American-born Israeli footballer who plays as a midfielder for college team Santa Clara Broncos and the Israel women's national team.
+Keren Goor (or Karen, קרן גור; born 28 July 1998) is a footballer who plays as a midfielder.
+Born in the United States, she played for the Israel women's national team.

 Early life

 Goor was born in Hollywood, Florida and raised in Ra'anana, Israel.

 Career

 Goor has been capped for the Israel national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.